Hire in Malaysia

 - No special tax rules.
 There are resident versus non-resident rates

-- 30% of taxable income (for 2020) for non-resident rates.
+- 30% of taxable income for non-resident rates.
 The tax calculations will be considered as resident if stay more than 182 days in Malaysia

 Other Standard Items

-- Basic salary.
-Common job allowances, such as parking/petrol allowance, handphone allowance, etc.
+Common job allowances can be offered in Malaysia, such as parking/petrol allowance, handphone allowance, etc.

-- Generally subject to income tax.
-Basic salary and fixed allowances are taxable
+These are generally subject to income tax.
+Basic salary and fixed allowances are taxable.

 The following statutory benefit schemes apply in Malaysia to employers and employees, irrespective of whether they are an EA employee or a non-EA employee: